Working can be great for your mental health. It can boost your self-esteem, give you a sense of achievement and help you find friendship and support.

 ACAS (Advisory, Conciliation and Arbitration Service) provides information, advice, training, conciliation and other services for employers and employees to help prevent or resolve workplace problems.

 Remploy, through the Access to Work scheme, help people whose health or disability is affecting their ability to work or to start a new job.
 They have supported over 100,000 people since 2010.
-Complete this online form for more information.
+This is a separate scheme called the Access to work mental health support service.

 Fit for Work offers free work-related health advice to help people stay in work and support people who are returning to work.
 You can contact them to discuss what types of support is available and what types of reasonable adjustments might make it easier for you to return to work and stay in work.
 Call freephone 0800 032 6235 or access information online.